laicasaane/simple_setup_ecs_2d/README.md

 - How to react to UI events in ECS?
 - How to implement object-pool for sprite presenters?
 - How to utilize [TransformAccessArray](https://docs.unity3d.com/ScriptReference/Jobs.TransformAccessArray.html) to update the transform of sprite presenters in parallel?
+- How to use Companion GameObject from Entities Hybrid?

 ## Changelog

+### Version 4.0.0

+- Upgrade to Unity 6000.0.27
+- Fix a compilation error caused by missing TMPro
+- Add Entities Graphics and URP
+- Add "Version 2" that use Companion GameObject from Entities Hybrid instead of GameObjectPool
+- Make some changes to subscene and authoring to accomodate the Companion GameObject approach

 ### Version 3.0.0